Slavery in the British and French Caribbean

-Slavery in the British and French Caribbean refers to slavery in the parts of the Caribbean dominated by France or the British Empire.
+Slavery in the British and French Caribbean refers to slavery in the parts of the Caribbean dominated by the French Empire or the British Empire.

 History

 In the Caribbean, England colonised the islands of St. Kitts and Barbados in 1623 and 1627 respectively, and later, Jamaica in 1655.
 In these islands and England's other Caribbean colonies, white colonists would gradually introduce a system of slave-based labor to underpin a new economy based on cash crop production.